CURATORIAL ART SERVICES

 Chief curator & Creative Director at Arttyco

-Based in Europe, Laura Acosta is a curator and creative director leading Arttyco since 2020 — a platform dedicated to curating content, visibility, and strategic storytelling for contemporary artists, galleries, and art fairs.
+Based in Europe, Laura Acosta is a curator and creative director leading Arttyco since 2020, a contemporary art platform focused on editorial curation, strategic visibility, and cultural storytelling.